wieldphysics/wield-lab-doc/iirrational/quickstart_matlab.rst

  - The python subprocess has its own current working directory, so relative paths will NOT be with respect to the current Matlab path, but the python one (likely the directory where matlab was started).
  - Interactive plotting requires `matplotlib to be setup with an appropriate backend. <https://matplotlib.org/faq/usage_faq.html#what-is-a-backend>`_
  - The python workspace currently does not automatically clean up old objects, so it can eat memory if used for an extended period.
 Garbage collection is planned but not particularly tested
- - in principle, multiple users/workspaces could connect to a single IIRrational process.
+ - in principle, multiple users/workspaces could connect to a single wavestate.iirrational process.
 This is untested.
  - Only python lists, tuples, dictionaries and numpy arrays are transmitted.
 Everything else is a proxy object into the python process.
 Native types like dicts will be proxies as well if they contain any proxied object.
  - Proxy objects will be "unwrapped" on the python side, so function arguments can be a proxy and python will use the native object in its workspace (good for :class:`MultiReprFilterZ` objects returned with :func:`data2filter`).